 Royal Caribbean Cruises stock dividends

-While Royal Caribbean Cruises's payout ratio might seem low, this can signify that Royal Caribbean Cruises is investing more in its future growth.
+While Royal Caribbean Cruises's payout ratio might seem fairly standard, it's worth remembering that Royal Caribbean Cruises may be investing much of the rest of its net profits in future growth.

 Royal Caribbean Cruises stock performance metrics